NextronSystems/inventory-analyzer-manual/requirements/index.rst

 Before You Begin
 ================

-This is an introductory chapter to ASGARD Management Center.
+This is an introductory chapter to ASGARD Inventory Analyzer.
-Please read this chapter before you start installing or even configuring your new ASGARD Management Center.
+Please read this chapter before you start installing or even configuring your new ASGARD Inventory Analyzer.

 This chapter contains Hardware Requirements, Agent Requirements, and Network Communication.